stevenallen05/osbourne/README.md

 A fan-out pubsub message implementation for Rails 5.

-Named after the world's most famous plumber, Ozzy Osbourbe
+Named after the world's most famous plumber, Ozzy Osbourme

 This is a work-in-progress, and is not yet ready for production use